 - for research and quality assurance purposes;

-- to maintain contact with milk donors for the purposes of research, including market research, regarding milk donation and collection and participation in Blood Service activities; and
+- to maintain contact with milk donors for the purposes of research, including market research, regarding milk donation and collection and participation in Lifeblood activities; and

 - to improve our processes.